Loadstar: The Legend of Tully Bodine: Development

 Sega had invested heavily in Rocket Science Games, and used this as leverage to get the developer to use the Sega CD console as the lead platform for Loadstar.

 Entrepreneur Elon Musk, at the time an employee of Rocket Science Games, worked as a programmer on Loadstar.
 He is credited as part of the "Ground Control" team.
+Loadstar was described as a $1 million production.

 Designer Brian Moriarty, in a 1998 interview, complained that there was almost no quality control on Loadstar, and that they shipped the game as soon as it could pass the test for any game to be released for a Sega platform, which was simply to play for a certain amount of hours without crashing.
 Moreover, though he felt honored to work with Ron Cobb, he said that most of the higher-level staff at Rocket Science Games were overly fixated on the movie aspects of the game, recounting, "They had people from ILM [Industrial Light & Magic], and the quality they worked to went far beyond that which was actually needed.
 The gameplay was viewed as almost irrelevant."

 The game was intended to be the first installment of a three-part series, with the second and third entries planned for release in 1995.